INTEND-Project/intent-driven-orchestration/README.md

     $ k apply -f artefacts/intents_crds_v1alpha1.yaml

-Step 2) deploy the planner (make sure to adapt the configs to your environment):
+Step 2) deploy the planner (make sure to adapt the configs to your environment and ensure that you do not use the default namespace):

     $ k create ns ido
     $ k apply -n ido -f artefacts/deploy/manifest.yaml